-which approximates~$\sqrt{2}$ to seven~(!) decimal places.
-We have also evaluated the ratio at the best-fit points reported in other works~\citep{Capozzi:2017ipn,Capozzi:2025wyn,Esteban:2024eli,Esteban:2026phq}.
-As shown in Table~\ref{tab:tab1}, the evaluation again provides a good approximation of~$\sqrt{2}$, with a maximum error of~0.27\%.
+which approximates~$\sqrt{2}$ to seven decimal places.
+We also evaluated this ratio at the best-fit points reported in other major global analyses~\citep{Capozzi:2017ipn,Capozzi:2025wyn,Esteban:2024eli,Esteban:2026phq}.
+Table~\ref{tab:tab1} demonstrates that all results remain notably close to~$\sqrt{2}$, with a maximum deviation of~0.27\%.